wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.5.0 =
+* Updated: Changes the Orders and Coupons pages so that they match the rest of the admin panel by having icons
+* Added: Customers admin page
+* Added: Add Users to Group admin page
+* Added: Added Customer Profile, including the ability to see what each user currently has in their cart
+* Added: Added a new Detailed Order admin page
+* Updated: Improved the remove from cart functionality
+* Added: Got wpStoreCart prepared for Wordpress 3.3.  wpStoreCart 2.4.x had several issues with Wordpress 3.3 beta 1, which are fixed in this version.
+* Fixed: Resolved an Authorize.NET error message
+* Updated: Database schema updated for the wpstorecart_categories table, adding 4 new fields to enable the group discount functionality.
+* Added: You can now uninstall wpStoreCart completely, deleting all products, settings, coupons, orders, etc.
+* Fixed: Bug on Edit Product page that sometimes resulted in hidden products on the sortable page.

 = 2.4.14 =
 * Fixed: Page pagination now displays correctly on ALL category pages.